Animal welfare at Waitrose

 Journey times to plant are short – less than three hours – and are undertaken in a purpose built lorry.
 Everyone handling the geese is appropriately trained in bird welfare.
 Like the rest of our livestock supply chain, a vet inspects the birds on arrival at the processing plant.
 The inspection includes farm health records and an inspection of the flock.
 The birds are kept in small groups in a covered lairage before being processed.
 Waiting times are kept to a minimum to avoid stress.

-It is a Waitrose requirement that our lambs are reared as naturally as possible.
+It is a Waitrose requirement that our UK lambs are reared as naturally as possible.
 Lambs stay with their mothers from birth until weaning; during this time, they suckle naturally and live in family groups.
-After weaning, lambs stay together as a group but their diet is based entirely on grass and forage.
-If grass is in short supply because of bad weather, the lambs are fed other natural options such as root crops.
+After weaning lambs stay together as a group in fields.
+Their diet is primarily grass and forage, however supplementary feeding of other natural options is permitted if grass is in short supply.

 All transportation used to carry animals must comply with all regulations in accordance with legislation, assurance schemes and our other animal welfare protocols.

 Lambs are yarded for two to three hours prior to loading for transport to ensure they are comfortable and relaxed in transit.
-No Waitrose lamb – including Welsh – will have to travel more than 100 miles from farm to slaughter.
-Many will have only travelled around 30 miles, hauled by the farmers who reared them.
-Lambs transported from further away will, as with other livestock supply chains, are carried by Red Tractor approved hauliers.
+The majority of our lambs only travel around 30 miles to the abattoir, hauled by the farmers who reared them.
+Lambs transported from further away, as with other livestock supply chains, are carried by Red Tractor approved hauliers.

 All abattoirs used for our lamb are regularly independently audited to Red Tractor abattoir standard to ensure the high welfare standards at all times.
 Like the rest of our livestock supply chain, a vet inspects the animals on arrival at the processing plant.
 All our lambs are electronically stunned before slaughter.

-Outside of the British season, we source lamb from selected farmers in New Zealand who also base their farm standards on the Five Freedoms.
+Outside of the British season, we source lamb from selected farmers in New Zealand who also base their farm standards on the Five Freedoms and a farm assurance protocol that mirrors the Red Tractor beef and lamb scheme.
 Lambs have access to water, shade and shelter from harsh weather and each farm is managed by a trained stockperson.
 All animals are reared outside and receive most of their nutrition from pasture.

 Transport and slaughter of New Zealand lamb

+All of the cows providing Waitrose liquid milk and cream are British.
 We pledge that all cows producing milk for Waitrose will spend a minimum of 120 days each year grazing in fields.
 In practice, our dairy cows will graze for far longer than 120 days/year but this new pledge sets in stone a minimum standard, strengthening our commitment to animal welfare and ensuring a level of consistency across our dairy farms.
 Our farm grazing plans are regularly reviewed by grassland experts.
-We are the only supermarket to make this 120 days minimum grazing pledge.
+We are the only supermarket to make this 120 days minimum grazing pledge across all of our dairy farms supplying us with milk.
+We do not permit tethering or tail docking of cows within this supply chain.

 Our Waitrose Conventional Milk Scheme incorporates exacting standards to ensure that the dairy cows, at whatever stage of their lives, are treated humanely and with high levels of care and expertise in stock handling.
 The dairy cattle are required to have access to grazing for a minimum of 120 days every year.
 In winter, they are sheltered in clean, dry and airy barns with readily available food and water.
 We are continually reviewing our standards to improve animal welfare wherever we can.
 We have a bespoke herd health plan for use on farm that covers areas such as bedding, foot care, medicine use and a bespoke nutrition plan.